aespedido/projects/Project - Telecom Customer Churn/readme.md

 The risk of churn is highest in the first 6 months of a customer's tenure (9.74%) and gradually decreases the longer a customer stays.

 **Monthly Charges**
-Churn rates increase as monthly charges rise, from just 1.70% among customers paying $21-41 to 8.96% among those paying $81-101.
+Churn rates increase as monthly charges rise, from a 1.70% churn rate among customers paying $21-41 to an 8.96% churn rate among those paying $81-101.
 The impact that pricing has on churn is supported by the 5.16% of churned customers who reported "price too high" as their reason for leaving.

 ### Service-related Drivers ###
 This section of the dashboard explores how service add-ons impact customer retention.
 The analysis found that customers who sign up to additional services such as online security, online backup or device protection are less likely to churn.
 This indicates that these services enhance customer experience and satisfaction, contributing to stronger loyalty to the organisation.